 In Beerfest, the heroes pretend to be more drunk than they really are to trick the Germans into making a steep bet.
 Todd, however, really is that drunk, having been forced to use his "drunken recall" earlier.

 In A League of Their Own, the "ugly" girl, Marla Hooch, has a moment like this during her batting demonstration for Ernie Capadino (Jon Lovitz).
 After several good hits, Marla's father says, "Okay, Marla, now hit lefty," which causes all the guys in the field to groan in anticipation.
 She had been batting right-handed, but was a switch-hitting natural left-hander.
+She hits a towering home run, and gets signed for the new league.

 A variation of this takes place in Die Hard.
 Gruber has John McClane at his mercy, unarmed and shirtless, with no obvious place to hide a gun.
 As the camera pans behind McClane, we see that he had taped a gun to his back.